-- (a) The Employer will provide 50% or \$50 monthly, whichever is less, as reimbursement for the employee use of personal mobile phones in the course of their employment.
+- (a) The Employer will provide up to \$50 monthly as reimbursement for the employee use of personal mobile phones in the course of their employment.
 This amount will be prorated for part-time employees. - (b) The Employer will not cover additional costs for plans that include family members, data overages or interest charges on unpaid balances. - (c) Alternative mobile phone plan arrangements can be agreed by mutual agreement of the Employer and the employee.
 Such arrangements will be documented.